 The environment variable (LOCAL or TWO_TASK) will need to remain in place for the iefmd to execute successfully.

-- Do not set the environment variables from section "a".
-Instead use the syntax userid@<Net_Service_Name> for the Database User IDs in the CSE configuration program.
+2. Use the syntax userid@<Net_Service_Name> for the Database User IDs in the CSE configuration program.
 This provides more flexibility if the CSE is sharing the machine with other Oracle databases and setting LOCAL or TWO_TASK is undesirable.
 The resulting iefmd.ini file will contain the Net Service Name syntax in the DBUSER field for the connection parameters.
-For example, referring to the same tnsnames.ora file as shown in section "a" where the Net Service Name is DBCSE, the connection parameters in the iefmd.ini file will then be:
+For the above example tnsnames.ora file where the Net Service Name is DBCSE, the resulting iefmd.ini file will contain connection parameters as follows:

 "DBNAME=DBCSE DBUSER=ency@DBCSE DBPSWD=ency"